 - Mini chocolate chips

-Add almond extract, vanilla extract, baking soda and salt.
+- Add almond extract, vanilla extract, and salt.
 Mix well.